 No… but… Web Summit does market itself extremely well.

 Before it starts, they have targeted (and re-targeted) ads on Facebook and LinkedIn.
 Once you register for a ticket, get ready for frequent emails about new speakers, agenda updates and more.
-Then, during the event, I was bombarded with e-mails and notifications through the app, reminding me to spread the good news online.
+Then, during the event, we were bombarded with e-mails and notifications through the app, reminding us to spread the good news online.

 It doesn’t end there.
 Once the live sessions are finished, the video production team gets to work.
 The resulting video editing is very well done.
 If you only viewed the event on YouTube, you can still feel the atmosphere and hear everything you need to know.